qfpl/applied-fp-course/README.md

 * Level 06 : Add some flexible configuration
 * Level 07 : ReaderT & refactoring

--- Coming Soon...
+-- In Development...
-* Level 08 : (Bonus Round) Lenses & Refactoring
+* Level 08 : Lenses & "classy mtl" monad transformers

 -- Maybe...
 * Level 09 : Add session controls (login, logout) and a protected route.
 So we